Medical Policy: 01.01.27

 For implantable Bone-Anchored Hearing Aids (BAHA) to be considered a contract benefit there must be a medical reason that air conducted hearing aids and/or contralateral routing of signal (CROS/BiCROS) devices cannot be used.
 This includes the following conditions (must meet at least one medical condition below 1-5):

-Unilateral or bilateral fully implantable bone-conduction/bone-anchored hearing aid(s) may be considered medically necessary as an alternative to an air-conduction hearing aid in patients 5 years of age and older with moderate to severe conductive or mixed hearing loss and meet the following audiologic criteria.
+Unilateral or bilateral fully implantable bone-conduction/bone-anchored hearing aid(s) may be considered medically necessary as an alternative to an air-conduction hearing aid in patients 5 years of age and older with moderate to severe conductive or mixed hearing loss and meet the following audiologic criteria:

-A unilateral, fully implantable bone-conduction/bone-anchored hearing aid may be considered medically necessary as an alternative to an air-conduction contralateral routing of signal hearing aid (CROS) or BiCROS in patients 5 years of age and older with single-sided sensorineural deafness and normal hearing in the other ear who meet the medical criteria above and the following audiologic criteria:
+A unilateral, fully implantable bone-conduction/bone-anchored hearing aid may be considered medically necessary as an alternative to an air-conduction contralateral routing of signal hearing aid (CROS) or BiCROS in patients 5 years of age and older with single-sided sensorineural deafness and normal hearing in the other ear who meet one of the medical criteria points above and the following audiologic criteria:

 The available evidence for semi-implantable magnetic bone-conduction hearing systems (e.g., The OtomagAlpha™ System) as well as middle ear hearing aids (e.g., The Esteem® Implantable Hearing System, Maxum, Soundbridge), are preliminary and limited to small case series.
 Therefore, conclusions on net health outcomes cannot be made.
 There is a necessity for larger studies that follow the subjects for the long term.
 Therefore, semi-implantable bone-conduction hearing systems and middle ear devices are considered investigational.